Kentaro Ito (actor, born 1997): Rising popularity and temporary hiatus

 In 2019, he appeared in the drama Scarlet as Takeshi, the son of Kimiko Kawahara portrayed by Erika Toda, marking his first appearance in NHK's morning drama series, Asadora.

-On July 21, 2020, Ito was set to co-star with Ryusei Yokohama in the play Ganryujima; however, it was reported that Yokohama had been infected with COVID-19, and the Tokyo stage performance was effectively canceled.
+On July 21, 2020, Ito was set to co-star with Ryusei Yokohama in the play Ganryujima; however, it was reported that Yokohama had contracted Covid, and the Tokyo stage performance was effectively canceled.
 Ito also took a PCR test, but it came back negative.
 However, as a close contact to Yokohama, he was asked to self-isolate at home for two weeks, until August 4, 2020.

 On September 10 of the same year, he announced that he would be leaving Aoao Inc. and rejoin his former company, Image Entertainment.

-On October 28, 2020, Ito was arrested for a vehicular accident after he collided with a motorcycle while driving a passenger car and then leaving the scene.
+On October 28, 2020, Ito was detained for a vehicular accident after he collided with a motorcycle while driving a passenger car and subsequently left the scene.
 He was later released and was not charged.
-He took a short break from his career after the accident due to receiving much backlash for fleeing the scene in the first place.
+He took a short break from his career after the accident due to receiving significant backlash for fleeing the scene.